salt satyagraha

 2. On Nonviolence: Gandhi said, “Truth means love, and nonviolence is a powerful force for justice.”

-3. During the March: Gandhi frequently spoke about the importance of nonviolent resistance, motivating many to join the movement.
+3. During March, Gandhi frequently spoke about the importance of nonviolent resistance, motivating many to join the movement.

 These words, along with Gandhi’s actions, were crucial in making the Salt Satyagraha successful and advancing the Indian independence movement.